lucalista/shinestacker/README.md

 ## Issues

 The support of 16 bits images is still partial.
 In particular, with 16 bits images:
-* Automatic luminosity and color balance fails due to assertion failures in the Open CV library.
+* Automatic luminosity and color balance fails due to an assertion failures in the Open CV library.
-* Focus stacking modules crashes if  ```denoise``` is differnt from zero due to assertion failures in the Open CV library.
+* Focus stacking modules crashes if  ```denoise``` is different from zero due to an assertion failures in the Open CV library.
 * Focus stacking modules crashes if  ```exif_dir``` is provided and the directory contains TIFF images.
 It works if the directory contains JPEG images.
+This is due to a problem with usage of PIL library.